Leo-Gyger/ft_smart_pointers/README.md

 Also any comparaison of pointers still work like real pointers by comparing them directly.

+## Use
+Simply add them at the place where you would have your other header files and don't forget to include them.
+No need to manually compile them.

 ## Shared Pointers
 Shared_pointers are the one that resemble traditional pointers the most, any number of them can point to the same element and there will be no issues,